-When a provider is looking to form a relationship with an ancillary service provider, quality and care are two of the most pressing factors.
-Hospitals and physicians have standards that must be upheld—partnering with ancillary care providers are no exception.
+When a provider is looking to provide ancillary services and form a relationship with an ancillary service provider, quality and care are two of the most pressing factors.
+Hospitals and physicians have standards that must be upheld—partnering with ancillary care providers is no exception.

 Deductibles largely dictate the care choices patients make regarding their personal health.
 They need to have access to treatment at a certain price without compromising value—yet it’s often assumed all care will result in the same service.

 Hospitals need to focus on providing the best quality and selection of services possible while retaining patient choice.
 When there are plenty of high-quality ancillary services to choose from, this isn’t a problem.
 When they feel forced into a partnership, this can leave hospitals and their patients in a tough bind.

 One of the biggest issues contributing to a lack of usage of ancillary services comes from the need for shared billing information.
 As anyone who works in healthcare payor contracts knows, systems of billing between providers and payors are fraught with complications.